Irwin M. Jacobs

 Irwin Mark Jacobs (born October 18, 1933) is an American electrical engineer and businessman.
 He is a co-founder and former chairman of Qualcomm, and chair of the board of trustees of the Salk Institute for Biological Studies.
-As of 2019, Jacobs has an estimated net worth of $1.2 billion.
+As of 2019, Jacobs had an estimated net worth of $1.2 billion.

 Early life and education

 Jacobs was born to a Jewish family in New Bedford, Massachusetts.
 He earned his Bachelor of Science in electrical engineering from Cornell University in 1956, and his Master of Science and Doctor of Science degrees in electrical engineering and computer science from the Massachusetts Institute of Technology (MIT) in 1957 and 1959, respectively.
 His doctoral advisor was Edward Arthurs.
 He is a member of Sigma Alpha Mu fraternity.